Valentine’s Day – make it a great day with 3 NLP tips!

 Take time …

 This is obvious, but so important.
 We live in a society where most people are time poor.
-Clear the diary, make time, do something together.
+Clear the diary, make time, do something together, put away your phones and laptops.
 It doesn’t have to be an expensive meal, a weekend away, or something similar.
 It could be spending time on the sofa, making a meal together at home or something else that your loved one would adore.
-Just take time, make time and time together!
+Just take time, make time and spend time together!

 Happy Valentine’s Day!

 Blue Monday is upon us.
 It's reported to be the most depressing day of the year.
 The Christmas memories fade, the credit card bills are looming, the weather is gloomy, the New Year's Resolutions are broken and people get back into the routine of school and work.
 STOP...